 Too many companies offer design under the masquerade of marketing and vice versa.
 It’s one of the reasons why in our own business we have specialists in both areas – they are a bit like oil and water; rarely found mixed well, but they should definitely sit alongside one another.

 To uncover these gaps you need to ask business-focused questions to uncover the marketing credibility and brand / stylistic questions to uncover the gaps in the design side.

 Good business marketing support should provide a healthy mix of the two so that the messages you convey are attractive and user-friendly as well as technically competent, findable and effectively delivered.
 This service supports the marketing function in your business rather than just making your paperwork and website look pretty.

 A point of interest on the end:

-This article is a little different to many on the topic, and the reason for that is it is written by a business coach with a second business in marketing support services.
+This article is a little different from many on the topic, and the reason for that is it is written by a business coach with a second company in business marketing support services.
 It has been created as the cross-over between real business knowledge and independent marketing thought is not often covered.